Dronedarone

-The U.S. label for dronedarone includes a boxed warning, stating that dronedarone is contraindicated in patients with NYHA Class IV heart failure, with NYHA Class II–III heart failure with a recent decompensation requiring hospitalization or referral to a specialized heart failure clinic, or with permanent atrial fibrillation."
+The FDA label for dronedarone includes a boxed warning, stating that dronedarone is contraindicated in patients with NYHA Class IV heart failure, NYHA Class II and III heart failure with a recent decompensation requiring hospitalization or referral to a specialized heart failure clinic, or with permanent atrial fibrillation.
 Dronedarone is also associated with rare cases of severe liver damage, including liver failure.

+It is approved as a generic medication.

 Mechanism of action

 Dronedarone has been termed a "multichannel blocker".
 However, it is unclear which channel(s) play a pivotal role in its success.
 Thus, dronedarone's actions at the cellular level are controversial, with most studies suggesting an inhibition in multiple outward potassium currents including rapid delayed rectifier, slow delayed rectifier and ACh-activated inward rectifier.
 It is also believed to reduce inward rapid Na current and L-type Ca channels.
 The reduction in K current in some studies was shown to be due to the inhibition of the K-ACh channel or associated GTP-binding proteins.
 Reduction of K+ current by 69% led to increased AP duration and increased effective refractory periods, thus shown to suppress pacemaker potential of the SA node and return patients to a normal heart rhythm.
 In a European trial, the average time to recurrence of an arrhythmia was 41 days in the placebo group vs. 96 days in the dronedarone group (similar results obtained in the non-European trial, 59 and 158 days respectively).